eclipsesource/tabris-js/doc/index.md

 ## Introduction

-Tabris.js is a mobile framework that lets you develop native iOS and Android apps entirely in JavaScript.
-You can develop your apps cross-platform, without the typical performance penalties you know from other cross-platform toolkits (no WebViews involved).
-You are more than welcome to use existing JavaScript libraries and native extensions to build upon the core functionality.
+Tabris.js is a mobile framework that lets you develop native iOS and Android apps from a single code base written entirely in JavaScript.
+Tabris.js is a good choice when you are looking for native performance and look & feel while leveraging your JavaScript know-how.
+Tabris.js has been crafted with web APIs and extensibility on our minds.
+You can use existing JavaScript libraries and native extensions to extend the core functionality.

 ## For Beginners
 - [Getting Started](getting-started.md) - Detailed instructions for the full Tabris.js experience